shamikalk/AIODownx-bot/README.md

   <img src="https://img.shields.io/badge/Videos-All_Types_Free-red?style=for-the-badge" alt="All Types">
 </div>

-> `All-In-One Video Downloader — Download videos from TikTok, Facebook, Pinterest, Instagram, Reddit & more directly in Telegram!`

 ## 💫 All In On Downloader Bot
 Hello Their, WelCome to the **All In One Downloader Bot**  ([@AIODownx_bot](https://t.me/AIODownx_bot)).
 Your ultimate solution for saving and sharing videos from TikTok, Facebook, Pinterest, Instagram, Reddit & more — without any restrictions!
 Designed to provide a seamless experience, our bot lets you enjoy videos from all major social media platforms